JERUSALEM

 Google maps

-Western Wall tunnels:
+Western Wall tunnels

 In Jerusalem's Old City lies a hidden world—the Western Wall Tunnels.
 These tunnels allow you to explore the ancient city walls from below, revealing massive stones, old water channels, and hidden chambers.
 This journey back in time, lets you imagine what Jerusalem was like thousands of years ago.